 Or maybe they're prepping to attack Venezuela.

-I feel like you wouldn't want too many people to know what was going on if they were, you know, let's say you were the general assigned to some far part of the world.
+If they were, you know, let's say you were the general assigned to some far part of the world.

 Would you really need to know if Venezuela was going to be targeted?

-Probably didn't need to know.
+Probably don't need to know.

 You would get every person if it was about Russia.